id3v1669/swhkdp/README.md

 Recently feature of remaping keys was introduced and if shortcuts are stored in user-accesable directory, malicious script might remap all your keys to "none" and lock you out.
 Also in the future macros feature will be implemented, so making config file user-accesable is not a safe option by any means.

+Macros feature is still in development.
+If you want to test it, build project with `--features macro`.

 ### Not sure what key to use?
 launch swhkdp with -w or --watch.
 This will launch swhkdp without a config and output in cli key you are pressing.